BackendExpert/automate-backend-fullstack/README.md

 - - Required: Whether the field is required (true or false).
 - - Default Value: Optional default value for the field (leave blank if not required).

+- After Model Create then you can create Controller
+- - after creating of model it automatically ask to create Controller using given name for model

 ## Example

 - If you specify a model name as `User` with two fields (email and username), the generated schema file will look like this: